Treaty on the Creation of the Union of Soviet Socialist Republics

 On 8 December 1991, Russian, Ukrainian and Belarusian presidents signed the Belovezha Accords.
-The agreement declared the dissolution of the USSR by its founder states (denunciation of the Treaty on the Creation of the USSR) and established the Commonwealth of Independent States (CIS).
+The agreement declared the dissolution of the USSR by its remaining founder states (denunciation of the Treaty on the Creation of the USSR) and established the Commonwealth of Independent States (CIS).
 On 10 December, the accord was ratified by the Ukrainian and Belarusian parliaments.
 On 12 December, the agreement was ratified by the Russian Parliament, therefore the Russian SFSR renounced the Treaty on the Creation of the USSR and de facto declared Russia's independence from the USSR.

-On 26 December 1991, the USSR was self-dissolved by the Council of the Republics of the Supreme Soviet of the Soviet Union, the first house of Soviet legislature (the second house, the Council of the Union, was without a quorum).
+On 26 December 1991, the USSR was dissolved by the Council of the Republics of the Supreme Soviet of the Soviet Union, the upper house of the Supreme Soviet of the Soviet Union (the lower house, the Soviet of the Union, was without a quorum).

 Background

-The treaty's text was prepared by a commission of the Central Committee of the Communist Party of the Soviet Union (at that time the Russian Communist Party (Bolsheviks)).
+The treaty's text was prepared by a commission of the Central Committee of the Communist Party of the Soviet Union (at that time the Russian Communist Party, the Bolsheviks).

 The treaty was a result of many internal political conflicts within the Bolshevik Party and governments inside the Union.
 Initially, Vladimir Lenin did not see that Russia's October Revolution would end all foreign borders as such.
 That view was supported by Leon Trotsky and his followers, who believed that Russia was only a first step in a future world revolution.
-However, as the Red Army approached the edges of the former Russian Empire and its borders (including the newly-created borders of areas that had declared independence after the October Revolution), it needed an excuse to cross them.
+However, as the Red Army approached the edges of the former Russian Empire and its borders (including the newly created borders of areas that had declared independence after the October Revolution), it needed an excuse to cross them.
 One such method was a creation of an alternative government, a Soviet Republic, which would then take over authority as the Red Army ousted the existing government.
 That was the case with Ukraine, Georgia, Armenia and Azerbaijan and failed campaigns such as in the Baltic States and Poland.
 Alternatively, it would use the presence of a minority to undermine the standing army (such as the establishment Tatar and Bashkir autonomies) and, where there was no national minority, a government based on geographical locale – Far Eastern Republic, Turkestan.

 However, the Red Army's ultimate failure in the Polish–Soviet War placed the Bolshevik world revolution plans on hold.
 Simultaneously, the growing figure of Joseph Stalin pursued a different agenda.
 Lenin himself saw the creation of national republics as a permanent feature in line with his korenizatsiya policies.
 In spring of 1922, Lenin suffered his first stroke, and Stalin, still being a People's Commissar for Nationalities, gained a new official chair as the General Secretary of the Communist Party.